ChengduNeusoftUniversity-FengJunjie-Y22/MinimalisticWPF/README.md

             .ToState();
 ```
 ## StateVector
-If you are using the MVVM design pattern and want the control to automatically switch to a specific State when a certain condition is met, you need to create a StateVector object to record this relationship, as shown in the following code
+- If you are using the MVVM design pattern and want the control to automatically switch to a specific State when a certain condition is met, you need to create a StateVector object to record this relationship, as shown in the following code.
+- Of course, here we're using Grid for the sake of demonstration, but you should actually fill in the specific ViewModel type
 ```csharp
         static StateVector DefaultCondition = StateVector.FromType<Grid>()
             .SetTarget(MInsideState)